LogXide vs Picologging¶

 LogXide drops the GIL immediately and delegates formatting and I/O to Rust-native BufWriter (file) or crossbeam channels (stream/HTTP), avoiding Python overhead entirely.

-sys._getframe()caller frame extraction that the standard library requires, which synthetically inflates its throughput figures.
+sys._getframe()caller-frame extraction that the standard library requires, which inflates its raw throughput figures.
+LogXide performs full stdlib-compatible frame introspection only when the format string requires it (%(funcName)s,%(pathname)s, etc.).

 |---|---|---|---|